@American Football League Europe

 With its inaugural season scheduled for this year’s summer, the AFLE is steadily putting the pieces in place to deliver a credible and professional American Football product.
 The creation of a dedicated Officiating Department sends a clear signal that the league understands the importance of trust, fairness and consistency.

 For players, coaches and fans alike, strong officiating can make the difference between chaos and credibility.
-AFLE’s approach suggests that referees will be treated as a key part of the league’s long-term vision for a stable and respected home for European American Football.
+The AFLE’s approach suggests that referees will be treated as a key part of the league’s long-term vision for a stable and respected home for European American Football.